nroovers/raspi-systeminfo/deployment/README.md

 ## Systemd

+Hosting for backend (node for Raspberry Pi)

 Systemd is a system and service manager.
-To configure the service for the node backend, save the Systemd service configuration file `raspi_sysinfo.service` in `/etc/systemd/system` (other locations for storing systemd services are also possible).
+To configure the service for the node backend, save the Systemd service configuration file `raspi-sysinfo.service` in `/etc/systemd/system` (other locations for storing systemd services are also possible).

 When service file added or change, run following command so that systemd picks up the new info: